 Note that you should ensure that your authors, including the admin, should still use their personal Google+ profile URLs on their WordPress profile pages, the business page URL only belongs on the home page.

-The easiest way is to use Google’s structured data testing tool.
+Briefly, the easiest way is to use Google’s structured data testing tool.
 You’ll want to check the appropriate pages of your site to see if the author code is there when it should be (posts, or posts and pages depending on your implementation) and not where it shouldn’t be (like your home page or archive pages).

 To do so just enter the appropriate URLs from your site into the testing tool and review the results.
+If you have trouble or don’t understand the results, refer to my testing guide.

 If you have any issues just ask me in the comments and I’ll do my best to help you.